Which direction - LEJOG or JOGLE?

 There's a few other tips that might be useful to know or think of:

 - Premier Inn hotels are especially good at accepting bikes.
-If they don't have a store room then you can often take it up to your room (nb Premier Inn aren't on Booking.com, you'll need to go to their website directly - always phone ahead to double check about your bike).
+If they don't have a store room then you can often take it up to your room (nb Premier Inn aren't on Booking.com, you'll need to go to their website directly).
+It's always best to phone ahead to double check about your bike.

 - Youth Hostels are also good for bike storage, although their accommodation is more basic than B&B's for often not much difference in cost.